ldtteam/MinecoloniesWiki/source/buildings/mine.md

     <img src="../../assets/images/gui/minergui.png" class="img-fluid mx-auto" alt="Sawmill GUI">
   </div>
   <div class="col-sm-12 col-md">
-    <p>The Worker assigned and their Level.
-(The worker levels up in time by doing their work.
-The higher the level the faster and more efficient they will be).
+    <p>The Worker assigned and it's Level.
+(The worker levels up in time by doing it's work.
+The higher the level the faster and more efficient it will be).
 And the buttons:</p>
     <ul>
       {% for item in site.data.gui.global %}
         <li><strong>{{ item.button }}:</strong> {{ item.content }}</li>